Zombie foreclosures stick former homeowners with major fines from city after bank doesn't claim deed

 How can this happen after a foreclosure?

-Reed said, in some cases, lenders decide they don't not want the burden of reselling a property in a struggling neighborhood.
+Reed said, in some cases, lenders decide they do not want the burden of reselling a property in a struggling neighborhood.

 "Right now, we have cases where over 10 different clients have experienced this or are on the verge of experiencing this," Reed said.